 \subsection{Cycle Terminators}

 The picture of overlapping activity bands, visible in Figure~\ref{fig:f2}, also shows an important element of the analysis to follow: the concept of the terminator.
 Stated simply the terminator is the time at which the magnetic activity bands (those presently responsible for spots) meet at the equator and cancel one another.
 The timescale over which these terminator events occur, originally discussed in M2014, is remarkably short for a stellar interior \citep{2019arXiv190109083M}, at around one solar rotation.
 Shortly following the death of the old cycle bands, a systematic increase in magnetic flux emergence across many longitudes occurs at mid-latitudes through the growth of sunspots, and at high latitudes with the launch of the ``rush to the poles.''
-Thus, termination events signal the end of one magnetic (and sunspot) cycle at the solar equator and the start of the next solar cycle at mid-latitudes---acknowledging that the bands of the Hale magnetic cycle have been present for some considerable time before the termination.
-Now, we have seen that they likely also relate to the start of the rush to the poles, and the polar reversal process, at high latitudes.
-If so, the speed over which these repeated transitions occur could provide critical physical insight into coupling of the activity bands in the solar interior, if that occurs at all.
+Thus, termination events mark the end of one magnetic (and sunspot) cycle at the solar equator and the start of the next solar cycle at mid-latitudes.
+They also mark the start of the rush to the poles, and the polar reversal process at high latitudes.
+Establishing the temporal separation of many such events would permit us to estimate the speed at which information around the change of state is carried through the medium \-- providing physical insight into coupling of the activity bands and the solar interior itself.

 In Figure~\ref{fig:f2} the two terminators in the \soho{} era are shown as thick vertical dashed lines, one in late 1997 and another in early 2011.
 These terminators mark the transition from one sunspot cycle into the next while also marking the end of a magnetic activity cycle.
 As such they are not just arbitrary times, like a sunspot/solar minimum or (total) sunspot/solar maximum, in the phasing of solar activity---sunspot minimum is a time when four oppositely polarized magnetic bands surround the equator and negate (partially cancel) one another while sunspot maximum is a time when flux emergence begins to be throttled back by the introduction of additional magnetized bands present per hemisphere.
 In what follows we will use the start/end nature of the terminators as a new fiducial clock to explore solar activity.